 As you begin to scale and add a sales team, you’ll encounter more and more drama with “bad” customers.
 These so-called “bad” customers from a sales team perspective will include:

-- Folks that share licenses that shouldn’t be.
+- Folks that share licenses that shouldn’t be sharing them.
 Sales will get mad they aren’t buying more seats.

 - Folks that use SMB or other editions that should be on your more expensive enterprise plans.
 Sales will feel they are getting ripped off; and

 - Folks that sign contracts and don’t pay!!
 They signed a contract after all!

 The bottom line is all these scenarios will consume a huge amount of internal energy, create tons of drama, burn management team and distract folks from closing happy customers … and have no positive ROI.
 You have to let things go.
 And just learn from it.
 Learn how to do better next time.

 Let’s talk here about the seemingly most frustrating scenario, the last one — the customer that signs a contract that then doesn’t pay.
 “They signed the contract!!” your exasperated rep will say, worried he will lose his commission.

 First, let’s assume the customer is actually in the wrong (somehow).
 Before we even go there, take a breather and think about it from the customer’s perspective.
 Are you sure they are / were “wrong”?